Chris Allen (footballer, born 1972): Playing career

-Allen joined Lennie Lawrence's Luton Town on loan in November 1997, and played seventeen games, scoring once against Bristol Rovers at Kenilworth Road.
+Allen joined Lennie Lawrence's Luton Town on loan in November 1997 and played 17 games, scoring once against Bristol Rovers at Kenilworth Road.
 He did not feature for Forest once his three-month loan spell at Luton ended.
 Allen did not feature under either Bassett or Ron Atkinson in 1998–99, and was instead loaned out to Cardiff City in October.
 He appeared five times for Frank Burrows's Third Division promotion winning side.
 In March, he was transferred to Brian Horton's Port Vale, playing five games, scoring once against Stockport County; the "Valiants" avoided relegation on goals scored.

-Allen signed with Andy Kilner's Stockport County in October 1999, and played sixteen games in 1999–2000.
-He then signed with Brighton & Hove Albion, but did not make a senior appearance.
-He spent summer 2001 on trial at Cambridge United, but was not offered a contract.
+Allen signed with Andy Kilner's Stockport County in October 1999 and played 16 games in 1999–2000.
+He then signed with Brighton & Hove Albion but did not make a senior appearance.
+He spent the summer of 2001 on trial at Cambridge United but was not offered a contract.
 He signed with Dover Athletic in October 2001, after manager Gary Bellamy said that he "destroyed the opposition" in the three games he played on trial.
-He played 17 Conference games in 2001–02, as the "Whites" finished bottom of the table and were relegated into the Southern League.
+He played 17 Conference games in 2001–02, as the "Whites" finished bottom of the table and were relegated to the Southern League.

 He signed for North Leigh in 2006 and played with them until 2010.
-He scored four goals in a match against Wallingford on 24 April 2008, and scored thirty goals from forty games that season.
+He scored four goals in a match against Wallingford on 24 April 2008 and scored thirty goals from forty games that season.
 The "Yellows" were promoted out of the Hellenic Football League into the Southern League Division One South & West in 2007–08.

+In 2024 Allen came out of retirement to sign for the newly-relaunched Witney Town in Division Two of the Oxfordshire Senior League.

 Coaching career

 Allen returned to Oxford United in June 2010, when he was appointed as youth team coach.
-He was credited as playing a key role in the development of a number of youth team players who made the step up into the Oxford United first team, including Max Crocombe, Tyrone Marsh, Callum O'Dowda, Josh Ashby, Sam Long and James Roberts.
-He was promoted to first team coach in July 2015, but left the club in October 2020 to "explore other opportunities which would allow a healthier work/family balance".
+He was credited as playing a key role in the development of a number of youth team players who made the step up into the Oxford United first-team, including Max Crocombe, Tyrone Marsh, Callum O'Dowda, Josh Ashby, Sam Long and James Roberts.
+He was promoted to first-team coach in July 2015, but left the club in October 2020 to "explore other opportunities which would allow a healthier work/family balance".
 He went on to coach the under-21s at Coventry City.

 On 29 November 2022, Allen was appointed as manager of North Leigh, who were bottom of the Southern League Premier Division South.
+He resigned as manager following relegation from the Southern League Premier Division South.

+On 5 February 2024, Allen joined Southampton as under-21s assistant coach.